At PinnacleHealth, we are committed to patient safety and infection prevention.

 We are recognized by the Centers for Medicare & Medicaid Services (CMS) for having a statistically lower rate of central line–associated bloodstream infections compared to the national rate.

 Our infection rates for all surgeries as reported to the CDC’s National Healthcare Safety Network (NHSN) database are within or lower than the national comparison range.

 We have had a significant impact on sepsis patient outcomes as published in the May 2012 edition of the American Journal of Respiratory and Critical Care Medicine.

-At PinnacleHealth, handwashing is a priority.
+Hand-Washing.
+At PinnacleHealth, hand-washing is a priority.
 We educate our staff about when and how to wash their hands.
 Staff members and physicians are secretly observed to see if they are washing their hands when providing patient care.
-In 2013, there were over 3,500 handwashing observations performed with a result of 98% compliance with hospital handwashing requirements.
+In 2013, there were over 3,500 hand-washing observations performed with a result of 98 percent compliance with hospital hand-washing requirements.

-In order to prevent surgical site infections, PinnacleHealth follows the CDC Guidelines for the Prevention of Surgical Site Infections and the Surgical Care Improvement Project (SCIP) Guidelines.
+Surgical Site Infection Reduction.
+In order to prevent surgical site infections, PinnacleHealth follows the CDC “Guideline for Prevention of Surgical Site Infection” publication and the Surgical Care Improvement Project (SCIP) guidelines.

-Pre-operative antibiotics are selected based on the current recommended guidelines.
-PinnacleHealth System patients received the recommended pre-operative antibiotic 98% of the time.
+Giving preoperative antibiotics within the designated timeframe before surgery begins.
+Preoperative antibiotics are selected based on the current recommended guidelines.
+PinnacleHealth patients received the recommended preoperative antibiotic 98 percent of the time.